flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 argument `"1"`.
 One interesting thing to note about this approach is that the `:gen-class` directive isn't actually needed.
-In the manual build at the beginning of this article, we needed `:gen-class` because we were specifying `learn-a-language.important-phrases` as the entry point.
+In the manual build at the beginning of this article, we needed `:gen-class` because we were specifying `learn-a-language.important-phrases` as the JVM entry point.
 When we use `lein run`, the entry point is `clojure.main`.
 Once Clojure is loaded, we use it to evaluate some code which loads the `learn-a-language.important-phrases` namespace and then calls the `-main` function.

 ## Wrapping Things Up